 To make the determination of when it’s best to invest in services, you have to first sort the service stocks you’re interested in into the cyclical and noncyclical buckets.

 - Cyclical Service Stocks.
-Cyclical service stocks are in spaces like travel and entertainment.
+Cyclical service stocks are in spaces like travel, entertainment, and other consumer discretionary services.
 These are the stocks that do best when economic conditions are positive and worst in times of economic hardship.
 If the service stock you’re interested in is a cyclical service stock, the best time to invest is when economic conditions are positive and seem to be continuing down that path.

 How Much Should You Invest in Service Stocks?